NC Real Estate Licensing Guide

 Do I need to live in North Carolina to get an NC license?

-No. North Carolina does not require residency.
-You need to pass the state exam and meet the other requirements, but you can be based anywhere.
-That said, working the Triad market remotely is a tough way to start — real estate in this area runs on relationships and local knowledge.
+No. NC doesn't require residency.
+You need to pass the state exam and meet the other requirements.
+That said, working the Triad market remotely is rough — real estate here runs on relationships and local knowledge.

 Can I keep my current job while getting licensed?

-Yes, and honestly most people do.
-The pre-licensing course is available online and self-paced enough to work around a full-time schedule.
-Whether you keep the other job after getting licensed is a different conversation — real estate takes time to ramp and most agents don't replace their income immediately.
+Yes.
+Most people do.
+The pre-licensing course is online and self-paced enough to work around full-time work.
+Whether you keep the other job after getting licensed is a separate conversation — real estate takes time to ramp and most agents don't replace their income immediately.

 Why hasn't Mantle reached out to me the way other firms have?